From idea to live product

 This project took 3.5 hours from idea to live product.
 That included UX research, a security audit, parallel AI agent orchestration, live testing, deployment, and email integration.
 The speed comes from directing AI rather than writing code manually.

-How much does it cost to build with AI vs hiring a developer?
+How much does it cost to build with AI versus hiring a developer?

 Traditional cost for a comparable interactive web application ranges from $4,500 to $15,000 depending on whether you hire a freelancer or an agency.
 Harrison built this project for approximately $67 in Claude Code subscription time.